zosiacooper/zosiacooper.github.io/research.md

 Kidder, Jeffrey L., Amy J. Binder, and **Zosia Cooper**.
 "We Don't Fit At All": The Symbolic Boundaries of Libertarians Connected to the Academy.
 R&R at _American Journal of Cultural Sociology._

 **Cooper, Zosia**, Amy Binder, and Jeffrey Kidder.
-"Political minorities in professional workplaces: the case of libertarian scholars."
-Preparing for submission to _Organization Science_.
+[Political minorities in the professions.]
+Under review at _Administrative Science Quarterly_.

 ### Working papers
 **Cooper, Zosia**.
-"Gen Zs and the changing face of work devotion."
+"Gen Zs and the changing face of work centrality."
 Manuscript available.